University of Toronto Faculty of Law: History

 Despite the Faculty of Law's academic program, the Law Society of Upper Canada refused to recognize it as a degree-granting institution for the purposes of accreditation.
 In the early 1950s, law students and their supporters petitioned the Law Society, and in 1953, a group of 50 student protesters marched on Osgoode Hall demanding formal recognition for the Faculty of Law.
 Finally, in 1958, after years of negotiation and discord, the Law Society began to give credit to graduates of the law school seeking admission to the Ontario bar.

 In 2011, the Faculty of Law launched a campaign to raise money for the renovation and expansion of Flavelle House, with a goal of raising CA$53 million.
 The new building is named the Jackman Law Building in honour of Henry N.R.
 "Hal" Jackman, who donated CA$11 million to the faculty's building campaign in 2012, the largest single gift the faculty has ever received.
-The Jackman Law Building, located on the university's main St. George campus, was designed as a joint venture between B+H Architects and Hariri Pontariri Architects.
+The Jackman Law Building, located on the university's St. George campus, was designed as a joint venture between B+H Architects and Hariri Pontariri Architects.

 On September 9, 2025, the Faculty of Law was renamed the Henry N.R.
 Jackman Faculty of Law, following an CA$80 million gift from Henry Newton Rowell "Hal" Jackman.